philipwalton/blog/articles/why-css-custom-properties-are-awesome.md

 Think about what happens when you set `color: gray` or `font-size: .875em` on the `<body>` element.
 All descendants of `<body>`, who don't specificy their own colors or font sizes, inherit those values.

 Since custom properties are just regular, inheritable propeties, all of these concepts apply to them as well.
-And all the mechanisms you can use to define or override regular properties in CSS apply to custom properties as well.
+And all the mechanisms you can use to define or override regular properties apply to custom properties too.

 To put that more technically: *custom properties cascade!*